stephanmg/travis-dependent-builds/README.md

 hosted on github with a miminum of cluttering your current `travis.yml` configuration of the upstream project (see prerequisites please).

-Consider the following scenario, i. e. the *DOWNSTREAM* project dependent on the *UPSTREAM* project and need to be build if the *DOWNSTREAM* project was triggered by a new commit.
-Therefore we can ensure, if the *UPSTREAM* project has changed and was tested with success, that the dependent *DOWNSTREAM* projects are also tested against the changes in the upstream project, to make sure they did not harm the *DOWNSTREAM* projects.
+Consider the following scenario (cf. figure below), i. e. the *DOWNSTREAM* projects depend on the *UPSTREAM* project and need to be build if the *UPSTREAM* project was triggered by a new commit.
+Therefore we can ensure, if the *UPSTREAM* project has changed and was tested with success, that the dependent *DOWNSTREAM* projects are also tested against the changes in the upstream project.
+This is to make sure that the changes in the *UPSTREAM* project  did really not harm the *DOWNSTREAM* projects by this given commit.

+Please note, if a dependent project has been triggered by our scripts, we log a message in the dependent Travis project (i. e. triggered by upstream project with commit id 1c1234), to make it easy to find the commit of the *UPSTREAM* project which triggered the current dependent project build and eventually made the *DOWNSTREAM* project fail.

 ![Dependent builds](/data/img/travis-dependent-builds.png)